heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 {% h3 Combining Browser Versions %}
 All versions of Chrome are combined into a single stat because that browser auto-updates, and the differences between versions are negligible.
 The same is true of Firefox 4+, Safari and Opera.
 All of these browsers have aggressive updating policies and the differences between the versions is largely irrelevant because the majority of users upgrade their browsers quickly.

-The different versions of IE are called out separately because of the significant differences between each release.
+The different versions of IE are listed separately because of the significant differences between each release.
 IE also lacks a comprehensive updating policy, which means older browsers keep their market share for much longer.

 Older versions of Firefox (below version 4) are also lumped together.
-Although those versions lacked an aggressive auto update feature, legacy Firefox are too noisy to call out separately.
-It's more interesting to track Firefox as before and after Firefox 4, because that's when Firefox started releasing new versions similarly to Chrome.
+Although those versions lacked an aggressive auto update feature, legacy Firefox versions are too numerous to call out separately.
+It's more interesting to track Firefox's market share before and after Firefox 4.
+That's when Firefox started rapidly releasing new versions, similar to Chrome.

 {% h3 Combining iPhone and iPod Touch %}
 To the best of my knowledge these devices are extremely similar and, as far as the browser is concerned, they are identical devices.
 For the purposes of browser market share, these two devices should be combined.